-The label is a reminder not to exceed 55 mph (90 km/h) until the damaged tire is repaired or replaced.
+Do not exceed the speed on this label until the damaged tire is repaired or replaced.

 - 17. Return the equipment to its original storage location in the vehicle. - 18.
-Immediately drive the vehicle 5 miles (8 km) to distribute the sealant in the tire.
+Immediately drive the vehicle 8 km (5 miles) to distribute the sealant in the tire.